What's on this page?

 - What happens if I make a criminal record declaration when applying?

-- When you will be asked about criminal convictions – adding a choice in Apply
+- When you will be asked about criminal convictions – adding a choice to your application

 - What do I need to do?